Sparta Reports on Delay in Fil - GuruFocus.com

-Any failure to comply with this restriction may constitute a violation of U.S. Securities laws

-TORONTO, ON / ACCESSWIRE / January 30, 2023 / Sparta Group (TSXV:SAY, Financial) (the "Corporation" the "Company", "Sparta Group", "Sparta Capital", "SAY.V" or "Sparta") is announcing that it has completed the filing of an application seeking a management cease trade order (the "MCTO") under National Policy 12-203, from the Alberta Securities Commission ("ASC").
+TORONTO, ON / ACCESSWIRE / February 2, 2023 / Sparta Group (TSX.V:SAY) (the "Corporation" the "Company", "Sparta Group", "Sparta Capital", "SAY.V" or "Sparta") is announcing that it has completed the filing of an application seeking a management cease trade order (the "MCTO") under National Policy 12-203, from the Alberta Securities Commission ("ASC").

 Sparta has filed an application seeking an order for a MCTO from the ASC because the Company was unable to file its annual financial statements for the year ending September 30, 2022, including the related management's discussion and analysis and certifications from the CEO and CFO (the "Annual Filings"), in time to meet the January 30, 2023, filing deadline.
 The delay in filing is related to staffing issues at the auditing firm.